ponta2git/headphone_blog/knowledges/README.md

 - Params in App Router may be promises; always `await params` inside `Page` and `generateMetadata`.
 - Typed routes only; no string concatenation to unknown paths.
 - CSS Modules with design tokens; avoid global style leakage.
+- Dark mode is not required; only light theme is in scope.

 ## 2) System Architecture